SysKitTeam/docs-point/point-collaborators/resolve-governance-tasks/tenant-storage-limit.md

 ## Policy Vulnerability Task

-Along with the e-mail, **Syskit Point creates a policy vulnerability task** that provides you with all information and actions needed to resolve the policy vulnerability.
+Along with the e-mail, **Syskit Point creates a policy vulnerability task** that provides you with all the information and actions needed to resolve the policy vulnerability.

-The following is available on the task screen:
+The following are available on the task screen:
 * The **information box (1) that explains what actions can be completed to resolve the task** and ensure your tenant storage drops below the limit predefined by the policy:
   * Adding additional storage
   * Optimizing your current storage